Huzafi/n8n_Automation_Projects/01-LinkedIn-Automation/README.md

 Maintaining consistent LinkedIn activity without missing a day.

-🚀 Getting Started
+# Getting Started

-Copy The Linkedin Agent.json file.
+Download The Linkedin Agent.json file.

 Import the workflow into your n8n instance.